martinaalvera/Documentation/admin_documentation/dashboard/metadata_config.rst

 Metadata file structure
 -----------------------

-The YAML metadata file has ony one section: metadata.
+The YAML metadata file has only one section: metadata.
 For example:

 ::